episerver/content-events-masstransit/README.md

 OR

-`The Exchnage Name and Queue Name are optional and will be set the defaults which are show here.`
+`The Exchnage Name is optional and will be set the default which is shown here.`

 ```
 {